In general, no. It’s incredibly uncommon for one spouse to evict the other in Virginia, and almost never the correct course of action.

 Vacate the Shared Property

-If your spouse refuses to leave in order to fulfill the six month separation requirement (one year of children are involved) necessary to proceed with a divorce, you can evict yourself from the property.
+If your spouse refuses to leave in order to fulfill the six-month separation requirement (one year of children are involved) necessary to proceed with a divorce, you can choose to vacate the shared property.

 What’s Mine is Still Yours